renerocksai/bullets/README.md

 It only takes 15 minutes, including downloading Godot.
 Watch it on [youtube](https://www.youtube.com/watch?v=PSlo6nRRmZM)!

 ### How to export to PDF

+#### The easy way: from the web exoport
+- Run your presentation in the browser, after a web export
+- Go to the first slide
+- Press `<P>`
+- You're done!
+    - Bûllets will iterate over all slides and create PDF pages in the background
+    - At the last slide, the PDF download will start automatically

+Note: The conversion will happen purely in your browser via JavaScript.
+Your slides will not be uploaded to any server for conversion.

+#### The native way
 - Run your presentation from the Godot Editor (not the web version).
 - Press the `<P>` key
 - The slideshow will now iterate over all slides and create a .PNG image for each